hashicorp/terraform-provider-azurerm/website/docs/r/app_service_connection.html.markdown

 * `scope` - (Optional) Connection scope in source service.

-* `configuration_info` - (Optional) The connection information consumed by applications, including secrets, connection strings.
-A `configuration_info` block as defined below.
+* `configuration` - (Optional) The connection information consumed by applications, including secrets, connection strings.
+A `configuration` block as defined below.

 ---

-A `configuration_info` block supports the following:
+A `configuration` block supports the following:

 * `action` - (Optional) The action indicates whether to apply configurations on source application.
 Possible values are `enable` and `optOut`.